-We anticipate issuing an unqualified opinion, without modification, on the financial statements for both the Commissioner & Group and Chief Constable.
-Our proposed audit opinions are included in the draft auditor's report in Appendix B.
+We anticipate issuing an unqualified opinion, without modification, on the financial statements.
+Our proposed audit opinion is included in the draft auditor's report in Appendix B

-We anticipate having no significant weaknesses in arrangements to report in relation to the arrangements that the Commissioner and Chief Constable have in place to secure economy, efficiency and effectiveness in their use of resources.
+We anticipate having no significant weaknesses in arrangements to report in relation to the arrangements that the Authority has in place to secure economy, efficiency and effectiveness in its use of resources.
 Further detail on our Value for Money work is provided in section 7 of this report.